TrafficGuard/typedai/docs/docs/code.md

 1. Generate the summaries manually by running:
 `ai index`

 2. Have them automatically generated/updated.
-This requires adding the array property `indexDocs` to the project config file `.typedai.json` .
+This requires adding the array property `summaries` to the project config file `.typedai.json` .

 For example: